 - The red car is farther away than the blue car.

-- The trip carried the family farther north than they had planned.
+- The raft carried the family farther north than they had planned.

 - The red car was driven farther than the blue car.

-One of our YourDictionary readers shared a great way to make sure that you use the two words correctly:
+One of our YourDictionary readers shared a great way to help you use further and farther correctly:

-"If you can't replace "further" with "additional" in a sentence, you are using it incorrectly."
+"If you can't replace further with additional or more in a sentence, you are probably using it incorrectly."